nitty gritty dirt band’s John McEuen

 Will the Circle Be Unbroken

 McEuen has assembled a unique cast for a special night to share the music and memories of the landmark Will the Circle Be Unbroken platinum album and the Nitty Gritty Dirt Band’s incredible career.
-Bring to the Granada Theater his multi-media show with archival photographs, film, Circle session photos, narrative and music of early NGDB (including 8mm footage from 1967) with his hot players, he takes us on their incredible journey - interwoven with Dirt Band favorites, hot bluegrass, rare early NGDB music.
+His multi-media show with archival photographs, film, Circle session photos (including 8mm footage from 1967) narrative and music of early NGDB takes us on their incredible 50-year journey - interwoven with Dirt Band favorites, hot bluegrass, rare early NGDB music.

-A unique part of the show covers NGDB’s 1977 Russia trip, and what happened behind the Iron Curtain for the first American band to tour there.
-The String Wizards, all stellar musicians in their own right, include:
+A unique part of the show covers NGDB’s 1977 Russia trip, and what happened behind the Iron Curtain to the first American band to tour there.
+The cast, all stellar musicians in their own right, includes:

 Les Thompson bass, vocals, bouzouki an original NGDB founding member

 John Cable guitar/vocals also toured Russia as NGDB member.

 Matt Cartsonis vocals/mandola/guitar 25 year music partner with John